pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 $1 ==> "Hello World"
 ```

 A variable like this will be created implicitly when the result of an expression is not assigned to some variable.
-Obviously, if the expression doesn't have a return value (like a print statement), no variable will be created.
+If the expression doesn't have a return value (like a print statement), no variable will be created.

 You can use this implicit variable like any other:
 ```java